-- A. The physician or physician extender shall conduct an initial abbreviated assessment to establish medical necessity for this service and develop a service plan as a part of the admission process. - B. The initial abbreviated assessment must contain the following documentation in the service record: - 1. the Member's presenting problem; - 2. the Member's needs and strengths; - 3. a provisional or admitting diagnosis; - 4. an ASAM level of care determination; - 5. a physical examination, including pregnancy testing, as indicated, performed by the physician or physician extender within 24 hours of admission, along with medically necessary laboratory and toxicology tests; - 6. a pertinent social, family, and medical history; and - 7. other evaluations or assessments. - C. The physician or physician extender can bill an Evaluation and Management code separately for the admission assessment and physical exam. - D. A licensed professional shall complete a Comprehensive Clinical Assessment (CCA) or Diagnostic Assessment (DA) within three (3) calendar days of admission to determine an ASAM level of care for discharge planning.
-The abbreviated assessment is used as part of the current comprehensive clinical assessment.
-Any relevant diagnostic information obtained must become part of the treatment or service plan. - E. The licensed clinician can bill separately for the completion of the CCA or DA.
+- A. Due to the nature of this crisis service, a Comprehensive Clinical Assessment (CCA) is not required before admission to Ambulatory Withdrawal Management without Extended On-Site Monitoring services. - B. The physician or physician extender shall conduct an initial abbreviated assessment and physical exam, including a pregnancy test as indicated, to establish medical necessity for this service and develop a service plan as part of the admission process. - C. The initial abbreviated assessment (Reference 10A NCAC 27G .0205(a)) must consist of the following information: - 1. the Member's presenting problem; - 2. the Member's needs and strengths; - 3. a provisional or admitting diagnosis; - 4. an ASAM level of care determination - 5. a pertinent social, family, and medical history; and - 6. other evaluations or assessments. - D. Within three (3) calendar days of the admission, a comprehensive clinical assessment (CCA) or diagnostic assessment (DA) must be completed by a licensed professional to determine an ASAM level of care for discharge planning.
+Information from the abbreviated assessment is utilized as a part of the current comprehensive clinical assessment.
+Relevant diagnostic information must be obtained and documented in the treatment or service plan. - E. The program physician or physician extender can bill Evaluation and Management codes separately for the admission assessment and physical exam. - F. The licensed clinician can bill separately for the completion of the CCA or DA.
 Any laboratory or toxicology tests completed for the CCA or DA can be billed separately.